-Infrastructure Management, particularly Data Center services, is projected to grow from a relatively modest USD 2.3 billion in 2020 to USD 8.4 billion in 2027.
+Infrastructure Management, particularly Data Center services, is projected to grow from a relatively modest USD 2.3 billion in 2020 to USD 15 billion in 2030.
 This sharp incline is indicative of the growing reliance on data centers as businesses move towards cloud computing and virtualization to manage the ever-increasing data loads.
-The segment is expected to grow at a CAGR of 20.1% (2023-2027).
+The segment is expected to grow at a CAGR of 20.1% (2025 to 2030).

-The spending on IT Security Services is anticipated to increase from USD 67 billion in 2020 to USD 85 billion in 2027.
+The spending on IT Security Services is anticipated to increase from USD 67 billion in 2020 to USD 93 billion in 2030.
 This growth is driven by the increasing complexity and volume of cyber threats, compelling businesses to invest in robust security measures to protect their digital assets.
-The segment is expected to grow at a CAGR of 3.2% (2023-2027).
+The segment is expected to grow at a CAGR of 3.2% (2025 to 2030).

-IT Consulting & Strategy is another segment that is expected to witness significant growth, with expenditures rising from USD 246.6 billion in 2020 to USD 569.0 billion in 2027.
+IT Consulting & Strategy is another segment that is expected to witness significant growth, with expenditures rising from USD 246.6 billion in 2020 to USD 804 billion in 2027.
 This growth underscores the critical role of IT consulting services in helping businesses align their technology strategy with their business objectives.
-The segment is expected to grow at a CAGR of 12.2% (2023-2027).
+The segment is expected to grow at a CAGR of 12.2% (2025 to 2030).

-The Data & Analytics segment is projected to see an increase from USD 85.5 billion in 2020 to USD 149.7 billion in 2027.
+The Data & Analytics segment is projected to see an increase from USD 85.5 billion in 2020 to USD 190 billion in 2030.
 This trend is indicative of the growing importance of data-driven insights in decision-making processes across businesses of all sizes.
-The segment is expected to grow at a CAGR of 8.3% (2023-2027).
+The segment is expected to grow at a CAGR of 8.3% (2025 to 2030).

-Lastly, IT Support spend is expected to rise from USD 175.0 billion in 2020 to USD 376.3 billion in 2027.
+Lastly, IT Support spend is expected to rise from USD 175.0 billion in 2020 to USD 519 billion in 2030.
 This growth can be attributed to the growing complexity of IT environments, necessitating specialized support services to ensure smooth operations.
-The segment is expected to grow at a CAGR of 11.3% (2023-2027).
+The segment is expected to grow at a CAGR of 11.4% (2025 to 2030).

-1.2 Market Drivers and Opportunities for Key Functional Areas
+Market Drivers and Opportunities for Key Functional Areas